dv-lse/fdi-patent-innovate/data/narrative.md

   flows: World
   flow-weight: investment_mm
   flow-detail: [ ['Invested', 'investment_mm', '$,d', 'm'] ]
-  label: Top 100 FDIs in 2014
+  label: Top 100 FDI in 2014
 :::

-In 2015, global flows of **Foreign Direct Investments** (FDIs) amounted to 1.8 trillion US dollars [1], the equivalent of Italy’s Gross Domestic Product [2].
+In 2015, global flows of **Foreign Direct Investments** (FDI) amounted to 1.8 trillion US dollars [1], the equivalent of Italy’s Gross Domestic Product [2].

 The top 100 investments in 2014 are displayed on the globe.
-Mouse over the regions of destination or provenance to get more information about the flows.
+Mouse over the regions of destination or origin to get more information about the flows.

 You can rotate the globe, and zoom in or out with the buttons in bottom-right the corner.

 [1]: http://unctad.org/en/pages/PublicationWebflyer.aspx?publicationid=1555 "UNCTAD 2016"